cuongkane/blog/posts/2024/06/write_valuable_tests.md

 - Ideal tests: Does it exist a sort of test that could have all 4 attributes?
 - Ideal architecture: Project architecture to facilitate writing ideal tests.
 - Good practices: Principles and practices to write good tests.
-- Conclusion: Some shorten sentences to drive your testing.
+- Conclusion: Some shorten sentences to encourage writing valuable tests.
 - Appendix: Popular stuffs in DEV testing worlds

 ## Foundational Attributes
-In this section, I'll show you attributes to define a good test.
+In this section, I'll show you attributes to define a valuable test.

 1. Protection against regressions